 8: Secure the leg

-10: Displace their center of gravity relative to base support
+10: Displace their centre of gravity relative to base support

 10.A: Pull your opponent into empty space